hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/iroha.md

 - Closes #2081

 ### Benefits
+- Prevent regressions in the future
 - Show a minimum example of how to grant roles
-- May prevent regressions in the future

 ### Possible Drawbacks
 None
             </td>
         </tr>
     </table>